Fun and pacy spy thriller set in phoney war time London 1940 - a gripping page turner

 BY KATE ATKINSON

-If you are a Kate Atkinson fan then you will enjoy her most recent detective spy thriller, Transcription, which was released in paperback earlier this year.
+If you are a Kate Atkinson fan then you will enjoy her detective spy thriller and period drama, Transcription, available in paperback.

 Transcription is a fun and pacy stand alone novel (don’t expect to find Brodie) about a young gutsy heroine Juliet Armstrong who is recruited by MI5 into a rather less glamorous role recording a bugged London meeting point for Nazi sympathisers.
 ‘Was she to be agent then?
 (A spy!).
 No, it seemed she was to remain shackled to a typewriter.’